 - Mouth ulcers

 If you are experiencing the symptoms above, it is vital that you speak with a doctor right away to discuss your options.
-For friendly, compassionate care from doctors that so many others trust with IBD issues, consider turning to Dr. Bradley Rieders and Dr. Gautam Reddy of GastroCare LI.
+For friendly, compassionate care from doctors that so many others trust with IBD issues, consider turning to Dr. Bradley Rieders, Dr. Gautam Reddy and Dr. Brandon Rieders of GastroCare LI.
 We have made it our mission to help those who are suffering from these chronic diseases, and we are ready to help you too.
 So, for this Crohn’s and Colitis Awareness month, help yourself or someone you care for get the medical assistance they deserve.
 Contact us at (516) 265-7049 or schedule a confidential appointment with us online.